Evita (musical): Original Australian production

-Original Madrid production
+Spain (1980); Mexico (1981); Brazil (1983)

 The first Spanish language version premiered at the Teatro Monumental in Madrid on 23 December 1980, directed by Jaime Azpilicueta and with Paloma San Basilio as Eva, Patxi Andión as Che, Julio Catania as Perón, Tony Landa as Magaldi and Montserrat Vega as Perón's mistress.
 A double album recorded by the original cast was released and the song "No llores por mí Argentina" became a hit single.
 This production later played in Barcelona and in other cities in Latin America.

-Original Mexican production

 In Mexico City the show premiered at the Teatro Ferrocarrilero on 26 June 1981, with Valeria Lynch and Rocío Banquells alternating as Eva, Jaime Garza and Javier Díaz Dueñas alternating as Che, Jorge Pais as Perón, César Millán as Magaldi and Carmen Delgado as Perón's mistress.

-Original Brazilian production

 Directed by Maurício Shermann and starring Cláudia as Evita, Mauro Mendonça as Péron, Carlos Augusto Strazzer as Che, Sílvia Massari as Perón's mistress, and Hildon Prado as Magaldi, it premiered at Teatro João Caetano in Rio de Janeiro on 12 January 1983.
 It later moved to Teatro Palace in São Paulo in 1986.
 It opened to great success in Brazil, with the Brazilian singer Cláudia being considered by some critics as the best Evita of all the time.
 English producers Robert Stigwood and David Land, after watching the Brazilian production, said that Cláudia was the best Evita of all the singers who had played the role.

-2006 London revival
+2006 West End revival

 On 2 June 2006, the first major London production of Evita since the original had closed 20 years earlier opened in the West End at the Adelphi Theatre.
 Directed by Michael Grandage, Argentine actress Elena Roger debuted as Eva, while Philip Quast appeared as Perón with Matt Rawle as Che.
 Its libretto included "You Must Love Me", written for the 1996 film, but which had not yet been included in an English-language stage production.
 The production opened to very positive reviews, but ticket sales were slow, which resulted in its closure on 26 May 2007 after a run of less than a year.
-Quast and Roger were nominated for Olivier Awards for their performances.
+Quast and Roger were nominated for Best Actor in a Musical and Best Actress in a Musical respectively for their performances at the 2007 Laurence Olivier Awards.

-2010 Stratford Shakespeare Festival
+Stratford Shakespeare Festival (2010); Brazil (2011)

 The Stratford Shakespeare Festival produced Evita as its first rock musical from 28 to 6 May November 2010.
 The principal characters are played by Chilina Kennedy (Eva), Juan Chioran (Juan), and Josh Young (Che), with direction by Gary Griffin.

-2011 Second Brazilian production

 A second Brazilian production directed by Jorge Takla premiered at Teatro Alfa in March 2011, with Paula Capovilla as Evita, Daniel Boaventura as Perón and Fred Silveira as Che.